phstc/pup/README.md

 # pup

-Start, stop and do not monitor processes in development.
+Start, stop and do not monitor processes.

 ## Usage